yomaokobiah/Decluttering_Email/README.md

 A script based on an article I wrote on decluttering emails.

 ## What does this program do?
-This program is a python script that permanently deletes emails using IMAPClient.
+This program is a python script that sends unwanted emails to the trash using imaplib or permanently deletes unwanted emails using IMAPClient.
 Unwanted emails such as;
 - All unread emails.
 - All emails with a particular subject.